Jurilz/wifi-esp32-docs/docs/wifi-esp32-configurator-app.md

-# WiFi ESP32 Configurator App
+# WiFi Configurator App for ESP32 Controller

 This Flutter Application allows you to set WiFi credentials on an ESP32 controller via a BLE connection.

-It was developed to be used in combination with the [ESP32WifiConfigurator.h](esp32-wifi-configurator.md) Library for ESP32 Controller, although it can be used with any BLE Server, which implements the API.
+It was developed to be used in combination with the [ESP32 WiFi Configuration](https://github.com/Jurilz/esp32_wifi_lib) Library for ESP32 Controller, although it can be used with any BLE Server, which implements the API.

 ## API